civican/legisinfo/42-1/bills/C-50/bill_text.md

     that is attended by

-    a leader, interim leader or leadership contestant of **the** registered party **for whose financial benefit the event is organized or the registered party** described in subparagraph (a)(**ii**), or a minister of the Crown or minister of state **who is** a **member of the registered party for whose financial benefit the event is organized or the registered party described in that subparagraph**, and
+    a leader, interim leader or leadership contestant of the registered party for whose financial benefit the event is organized or the registered party described in subparagraph (a)(ii), or a minister of the Crown or minister of state who is a member of the registered party for whose financial benefit the event is organized or the registered party described in that subparagraph, and

     at least one person who, in order to attend it, is required